 Now the Buckeyes and new coach Urban Meyer will pay for it next season.

-COLUMBUS (AP) — The NCAA hit Ohio State with a one-year bowl ban and other penalties on Tuesday for a scandal that involved eight players taking a total of $14,000 in cash and tattoos in exchange for jerseys, rings and other Buckeyes memorabilia.
+The NCAA hit Ohio State with a one-year bowl ban and additional penalties Tuesday for violations that started with eight players taking a total of $14,000 in cash and tattoos in exchange for jerseys, rings and other Buckeyes memorabilia.

 The university had previously offered to vacate the 2010 season, return bowl money, go on two years of NCAA probation and use five fewer football scholarships over the next three years.

-But the NCAA countered with a bowl ban in Urban Meyer’s first year as head coach in 2012, further reduced the number of scholarships and tacked on a year of probation.
+But the NCAA countered with the postseason ban, more limitations on scholarships and tacked on a year of probation.

-But after the initial tattoo scandal, Ohio State and the NCAA discovered two additional problems.
-Three players were suspended just before the start of the season for accepting $200 from booster Bobby DiGeronimo, and midway through the Buckeyes' 6-6 season it was revealed that several players had been paid too much for too little work on summer jobs — supplied by the same booster.
+Three players were suspended just before the start of the season for accepting $200 from booster Bobby DiGeronimo.
+Then midway through the Buckeyes' 6-6 season it was revealed that several players had been paid too much for too little work on summer jobs -- supplied by the same booster.
 He has been disassociated from the program.

-Jim Tressel, forced out in the wake of the scandal, was hit with a five-year "show-cause" order which all but prevents him from being a college coach during that time.
+Tressel, who guided Ohio State to its first national championship in 34 years after the 2002 season, was pressured to resign after 10 years with the Buckeyes.
+The NCAA hit him with a five-year "show-cause" order which all but prevents him from being a college coach during that time.

-"Of great concern to the committee was the fact that the former head coach became aware of these violations and decided not to report the violations," the committee wrote in its report.
+"Of great concern to the committee was the fact that the former head coach became aware of these violations and decided not to report the violations," the NCAA Division I Committee on Infractions wrote in its report.